-They’re so much easier to clean when they’re not cluttered and you don’t have to move loads of stuff out of the way to run a duster or hoover over it.
+Your home is so much easier to clean when it’s not cluttered and you don’t have to move loads of stuff out of the way to run a duster or hoover over it.

 Do you really love all those ornaments on your shelf or are they there because they’ve just built up over the years?
 Did you really notice how many you’ve got until you came to dust the shelf but thought better of it because you’d have to move everything?

 Think carefully about what you have in your home and whether you love these things enough to want to spend time looking after and cleaning them.

 If you’re not the only one in the house then why should you be the only one to clean it?
 Make a list of all the jobs that need doing around the house.
 Include things like housework, putting away the clean laundry, putting the dirty laundry in the wash, putting the bins out, feeding the dog.